-Proper labeling is the most important part of the move preparation.
+Moving your office can be a daunting task, but with the right strategies in place, it can become a manageable endeavor.
+To ensure a smooth transition, proper labeling is the most important part of the move preparation.
 The labels tell the moving team what should be moved and the proper placement of each item at your new location.
-Below are 5 office packing/labeling tips for your next move.

 Packing Tip #1 – Labeling